Neymar's come a long way from the streets of Brazil

-Neymar da Silva Santos Junior appears on the verge of becoming the world's most expensive footballer as a proposed 222million euros (£198.6million) move to Paris St Germain draws ever closer.
+Neymar da Silva Santos Junior has become the world's most expensive footballer after completing a 222 million euros (£200.6million) move to Paris St Germain from Barcelona.

 The only son of Neymar Santos Sr, a former professional footballer himself, and Nadine da Silva was born on February 5, 1992 in Mogi das Cruzes, a small city 40 kilometres east of Sao Paulo.